PrinceEGY/Heart-Disease-Prediction/README.md

 ## General Info
 - This project was created as a Mid-Project of Samsung Innovation Campus (SIC) training.
--The application construct is located in the app.py file.
+- The application construct is located in the app.py file.
 This file uses dataset from `Dataset folder` and the pretrained model from `Preprocessing & Modelling` folder
 - **XGBoost** has got the best accuracy with **99%** accuracy on predicting people with no HeartDisease and **91%** accuracy on predicting people with Heart Disease